Oran1University/oopgrader/ReadMe.md

 ![OOPGrader EclipsePlugin](resources/images/fig6-oopgrader-eclipse.png)
 <div align="center">Figure 6: The Eclipse plugin for OOPGrader: user uses the Project Explorer to choose the input elements and click the "Grade program" button to perform grading.</div>

-Figure 6 shows the GUI of the Eclipse IDE running the grader with a test grader example named `CourseManGraderTest`.
-This example will be explained later in the installation section.
+Figure 6 shows the GUI of the Eclipse IDE running the grader component on the `CourseManGraderDist` project.

 Basicall, user does not need to manually configure the required input elements.
 Instead, they use the Eclipse's Project Explorer to select the elements:
 1. **Marking function**: A Java class that defines marking scheme for the program